 Cucumbers are one of those funny vegetables that get stuck in one of two categories – eat them fresh in salads or put them up by making pickles.
 As I have found this summer, there are only so many Cucumber Salads and Fermented Pickles my family can take.
-It was a natural transition to experiment with a picante sauce recipe.
+It was a natural transition to experiment with a green picante sauce recipe.
+Thus, this cucumber salsa.

 We eat really simple food; we always welcome a flavorful sauce.
 Whether it is stir-fry and rice, a pot of beans and potatoes, a simple frittata, or huge soups or salads from garden abundance, simple food is nourishment.
 Pulling all of these homegrown ingredients together is almost always a ferment and some sort of fresh, zingy sauce.

-So why not make the most of those cucumbers and the abundance from our garlic harvest and blend them up into a picante sauce?
+So why not make the most of those cucumbers and the abundance from our garlic harvest and blend them up into a green cucumber salsa?
 It’s just one more way to put homegrown food on the table and let the ingredients speak for themselves.

 Pour over salads, beans, meats, or veggie bowls.
 Serve as a dipping sauce for quesadillas, potato wedges, or raw vegetables.
 Or, enjoy as a gazpacho along side crusty bread on a hot day.

 If you like your food spicy, feel free to add a jalapeno pepper!